Troubleshooting Audio and Video for Your Virtual Session

 1. Refresh & Reset

-- Click the lock or permissions icon on the left side of your address bar (where your session URL appears).
+• Click the lock icon or permissions icon on the left side of your browser's address bar (where your session URL appears).

-- Reset Permissions or toggle Camera and Microphone to Allow, then Refresh the page.
+• Select Reset Permissions or toggle both Camera and Microphone to Allow, then refresh the web page.

 2. Update Your Browser

-Outdated browsers are a common cause of connection drops and camera failures.
-Ensure you are running the latest version:
+Outdated browsers are a common cause of unexpected connection drops and camera failures.
+Ensure you are running the latest version of our recommended software:

 3. System Settings (Mac & Windows)